LogtalkDotOrg/logtalk3/manuals/_sources/libraries/os.rst.txt

 Some predicates may only be supported by a subset of backend Prolog compilers on a subset of operating-systems.
-They should be used with care and fully tested in your application domain as some backend Prolog compilers have buggy and inconsistent interfaces, specially across operating-systems.
+They should be used with care and fully tested in your application domain as some backend Prolog compilers have buggy and inconsistent interfaces, notably across operating-systems.
 See the remarks section in the ``os`` object documentation for details.